Christian Ethos & British Values

 The Rule of Law:

 Our system for behaviour is based on an agreed set of Golden Rules.
-Children are asked to identify how they have broken the rules to ensure that this connection is made and understood.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the police and fire service help reinforce this message.
 The school aims to provide an appreciation that living under the rule of law protects pupils and is essential for their safety and well-being.

-To encourage and promote good behaviour, attitude and work, we have devised a reward system which is consistently followed throughout the school.
-Behaviour for learning is rewarded through our SUPER heroes.
-Children are rewarded not only for achievement in curriculum areas, but also for behaviour through Golden Time and demonstration of our Christian ‘Values for Life’ through SHINE.
+To encourage and promote good behaviour, attitude and work, we have a thorough and consistent behaviour policy.
+Children are rewarded not only for achievement in curriculum areas, but also for positive behaviour.
+By creating (and indeed seizing) a chance to SHINE, children are acknowledged for their efforts through the awarding of a Golden Ticket, which goes into a whole school weekly prize draw.
 Children’s achievements and ‘Wows’ (achievements outside of school) are also recognised during achievement assemblies.

 Part of our school ethos and behaviour policy are based around core Christian Values such as ‘respect’ and ‘responsibility’ and these values determine how we live as a community at Newbold and Tredington Church of England Primary School.
 Collective Worship is based on ‘Values for Life’ (Christian values) which are central to how we expect everyone to go about their life at our school.
 Children learn that their behaviours have an effect on their own rights and those of others.
 In PE, the children take part in training and compete in tournaments against cluster schools.
 Children are reminded to show mutual respect towards other players at all times.

 Tolerance of Those of Different Faiths and Beliefs: